yogeshmpandey/yogeshmpandey.github.io/_posts/2019-12-29-dayara-bugyal.md

 <img src="https://i.imgur.com/WqMYmdl.jpg" alt="dayara">
 >The Pathways

 Daraya Bugyal is 8-9 km from the base of Raital.
-Initially, we planned to reach Daraya in one go but changed our plans midway as due to Uttarakhand High court orders we cannot camp in the Bugyals.
+Initially, we had planned to reach Daraya in one go but changed our plans midway as due to Uttarakhand High court orders we cannot camp in the Bugyals.
 We reach Gui campsite after 4-5 km and pitched our tents there.
 Gui Campsite has a wide-open view of the Himalayan range and had incredible views of Gangotri set of peaks, Srikanth peak, Bandarpoonch, Black Peak and other unnamed peaks.
 But the best part of the campsite we discovered was late at night when the sky turned into an amphitheatre with billions of stars and majestic milky way on the horizon way above the mighty Himalayas.
 We are awestruck and spellbound.